robertjahn/mcp-guide/README.md

 Below are the scopes for the Remote MCP server.
 Additional Scopes may be required for Local MCP server base on the use case.
 Refer to [Scopes for Authentication](https://github.com/dynatrace-oss/dynatrace-mcp/tree/main?tab=readme-ov-file#scopes-for-authentication) README for the latest list.

+* _NOTE: The Local MCP server has an option to prompt for user credentials when the MCP Server is started.
+This assumes your login has the proper scopes, but it saves the step of making a platform token.
+So for this use case of running the MCP Local without a platform token, you can skip this step._

-Within the account, goto this menu option `Identify & access management --> Platform Tokens` and add a new Platform token.
+Create Platform Token by going to the menu option `Identify & access management --> Platform Tokens` within account management and add a new Platform token.
 Save the generated token to a secure place for later usage.

 ```
 davis-copilot:nl2dql:execute;